alexclewontin/JobScraper/README.md

 A list of journalism-related sources is included as `sources.yaml` as well.
 Adding additional sources that utilize an already implemented format should be trivial.

 Part of the power of JobScraper is that adding new formats to parse should also be trivial.
 Simply define a new function in `hooks.py` of the format `parse_{FORMAT}(data, company)` where `company` is a string containing the name of the company, and `data` is the raw text of the html response (set the key `fmt` to `rendered` in `sources.yaml` if the javascript should be rendered.)
-The function should return a list of dict objects, each containing the following keys:
+The function should return a list of dict objects, each containing the following kvps:

 ```
             'corp' : 'the company', as a string